codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

-At some point, you may want to group routes for the purpose of applying filters or other route config options like namespace, subdomain, etc. Without necessarily needing to add a prefix to the group, you can pass ``null`` in place of the prefix and the routes in the group will be routed as though the group never existed but with the given route config options.
+At some point, you may want to group routes for the purpose of applying filters or other route config options like namespace, subdomain, etc. Without necessarily needing to add a prefix to the group, you can pass an empty string in place of the prefix and the routes in the group will be routed as though the group never existed but with the given route config options.

 Environment Restrictions